mcox5/mcox5/README.md

 - 👋 Hi, I’m Matías Cox
 - 👀 I studied Industrial Engineer at Pontificia Universidad Católica (Chile) (2017-2022)
-- 🌱 When I finished my studies at July 2022, I decided to learn Software Development.
-Actually I´m studyng at LeWagon Bootcamp.
-(Ruby, Ruby on Rails, SQL)
+- 🌱 When I finished my studies at July 2022, I decided to study Software Development at LeWagon Bootcamp.
+(Ruby, Ruby on Rails, SQL, JavaScript) (3 months fulltime).
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/matias-cox-edwards-ab0b7916a

 <!---